Sheila stared at the ground, striding by herself in the hallway. Nobody seemed to care that she was unfamiliar. Nobody seemed to even notice her.

 "You've already made me stop wearing make-up when I go outside.
 I gave up wearing fake nails and lashes for you.
 This is just for a special event.
 I want to look cute, that's all.
 It's not that deep."

-His face contorted with disgust, as if she had morphed into manure before his very eyes.
+His face contorted with disgust, as if she had morphed into manure before him.

 "You look like a cheap hooker.
 Take that shit off your face and change into something else."